Luz H.

 How did you balance your time working and your time with family?

 Now I must return to work because my husband passed away recently.
-He was the only provider for the family because I was sick.
+He was the only provider for our family because I was sick.
 I have diabetes, which is why I couldn’t work.
-My sugar levels were above 400mg/dL, which causes me to feel dizzy.
+My sugar levels were above 400mg/dL, which caused me to feel dizzy.